nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Here are certain indicators explained so that the user may better comprehend the documentation.

-:information_source: **Notes:** Notes are placed in this guide to specify extra details and elaboration.
+:information_source: **Notes:** Notes are placed in this guide to provide more information.

+:bulb: **Tip:** Tips are placed in this guide to provide a suggestion.

 [Return to top](#table-of-contents)